 How did you get involved with doing forensic (legal) work?

 By accident!
 During my doctoral program, I worked as a masters level therapist.
 Literally the day before I moved for my doctoral internship in clinical psychology I gave my first deposition.
 I had been counseling a family where the parents decided to divorce, and they were “at war” with each other.
 It was an eye-opening experience and afterwards I felt like I had been run over by a dump truck (I know this is hard to imagine, but sometimes attorneys can be, well, rather aggressive).

 Because of that experience once on internship I made sure I had as much training and supervision in legal/forensic work as possible.
 I watched my professors give depositions and testify, and I took seminars and attended lectures whenever anything remotely related to forensics was available.

 Then on my first job at Northeast Georgia Medical Center in Gainesville, GA, I was asked to do some evaluations and testify in a really ugly custody case.
-One of the attorneys you may have heard of: attorney Nathan Deal of Gainesville (he has served in Georgia State Senate, the U.S. House of Representatives and is the current Governor of Georgia).
+One of the attorneys you may have heard of: attorney Nathan Deal of Gainesville (he has served in Georgia State Senate, the U.S. House of Representatives and was the Governor of Georgia from 2011 to 2019).
 I guess I did okay, because attorneys have been calling me ever since.
 I continue to do a lot of continuing education regarding legal / forensic issues and the practice of forensic psychology.